piclas-framework/piclas/doc/userguide/010_installation.md

 ### Installing/setting up OpenMPI \label{sec:install_mpi}

-work in progress
+PICLas requires an installtion of MPI with properly setup environment variables for parallel computations.
+The recommended MPI version to use with PICLas is *OpenMPI 2.1.5*.
+An example of properly set environment variable are given below

+    export MPI_DIR=/opt/openmpi/2.1.5
+    export PATH="/opt/openmpi/2.1.5/bin:$PATH"
+    export LD_LIBRARY_PATH="/opt/openmpi/2.1.5/lib:$LD_LIBRARY_PATH"

+For convenience, you can add these lines to your `.bashrc`.

 ### Installing/setting up HDF5 \label{sec:install_hdf5}

 An available installation of HDF5 can be utilized with PICLas.
-This requires properly setup environment variables and the PICLas compile option:
+This requires properly setup environment variables and the compilation of HDF5 during the PICLas compilation has to be turned off (`PICLAS_BUILD_HDF5 = OFF`).

-    PICLAS_BUILD_HDF5 = OFF

 If this option is enabled, HDF5 will be downloaded and compiled.
-However, since this means that everytime a clean compilation of PICLas is performed, HDF5 will be recompiled.
+However, this means that everytime a clean compilation of PICLas is performed, HDF5 will be recompiled.
 It is prefered to either install HDF5 on your system locally or utilize the packages provided on your cluster.

-The recommended HDF5 version to use with PICLas is **HDF5 1.10.0-patch1**.
+The recommended HDF5 version to use with PICLas is **1.10.0-patch1**.
 In the following a manual installation of HDF5 is described, if HDF5 is already available on your system you can skip to the next Section \ref{sec:hdf5_env}.

 #### Manual HDF5 installation